balena-io/docs/shared/general/container-ssh.md

 __Note:__ Host OS SSH access is available for devices running {{ $names.os.lower }} version 2.7.5 and above.

-SSH access is built on top of [Cloudlink](/learn/welcome/security/#cloudlink) and it not designed for high availability.
+SSH access is built on [Cloudlink](/learn/welcome/security/#cloudlink) and it not designed for high availability.
 It is not intended for use in the critical path of your application - you should not depend on it for continuous use as part of your own application.

 ## Using the dashboard web terminal